balena-io/docs/pages/reference/OS/updates/update-process.md

 __Note:__ Once a successful host OS update has been made, it is not possible to roll back to a previous OS version.

 In general, host OS updates are meant to be atomic: if an update is run, it either finishes correctly or it fails and leaves the system in its previous, usable state.
-If deploying the new root file system is unsuccessful, the boot settings are not switched over to the new parition.
+If deploying the new root file system is unsuccessful, the boot settings are not switched over to the new partition.
 This means the device can be rebooted with the previous OS version and no noticable changes.
-For failures related to the boot partition, the latest versions of {{ $names.os.lower }} have a rollback feature that will the leave the partition in a good state.
+For failures related to the boot partition, the latest versions of {{ $names.os.lower }} have a rollback feature that will leave the partition in a good state.

 Since {{ $names.os.lower }} 1.x and 2.x behave somewhat differently in how they manage updates, we'll examine the three main use cases.
 In all three cases, an updater script gets transferred to the device to handle the update process, as described in detail below.